logo

 • Research in pasture-based systems indicated there are no performance benefits when a low protein supplement replaced a proportion of pasture in the diet, and consequently reduced total and rumen degradable protein intake pre-calving.

-Transition Period - Post calving
+Transition period - post calving

 During the colostrum period, cows should be offered unrestricted access to good quality pasture or supplements.
 These animals should be considered the top priority when it comes to allocating feed to different mobs.
 If cows are removed from high sugar or starch feeds (e.g. fodder beet) during the colostrum period, they will require re-transitioning if they are to continue eating this feed through early lactation.